thanhphamtrung/udacity_problems_vs_algorithm/problem_1.md

-This problem have the same solution as binary search that finding x that x^x ~= number, so:
+This problem have the same solution as binary search that finding x that x^x ~= number, so I used binary search with adding a condition to get the floor value as the requirement given:

 Time and Space Complexities:
 - Time: O(logn)